-We reserve the right to change, supplement, replace or otherwise modify the Download T&C with immediate effect at any time.
-When making changes, we will take the interests of the user into appropriate consideration.
+We reserve the right to change, supplement, replace or otherwise modify the Download T&Cs with immediate effect at any time.
+When making changes, we will take the interests of users into appropriate consideration.

-If we change the Download T&C, we will inform you of this on the Download website.
-The changed Download T&C will become effective six (6) weeks after this notification for all tickets purchased prior to the change, unless you object to the change within six weeks following the notification.
-Attendance of the event following the expiry of this period of six (6) weeks without objection is deemed your consent to the changed Download T&C.
+If we change the Download T&Cs, we will inform you of this on the Download website.
+The changed Download T&Cs will become effective six (6) weeks after this notification for all tickets purchased prior to the change, unless you object to the change within six weeks following the notification.
+Attendance of the event following the expiry of this period of six (6) weeks without objection will be deemed to constitute your consent to the changed Download T&Cs.

 17. Severability clause

-The parking rules apply to all parking areas shown on the maps and to the roads and paths belonging to the event site (maps will pe published in due time before event at https://downloadgermanyfestival.de).
-By purchasing the entry ticket and/or entering the site, the attendee submits to these parking rules.
-The use of the parking areas is included in the ticket price for the festival site.
+The parking and camping rules apply to all event parking and camping areas shown on the maps and to the roads and paths belonging to the event site (maps will published in due time before the event at https://downloadgermanyfestiva...).
+By purchasing an entry ticket, an event parking or camping ticket and/or entering the site, the attendee submits to these parking and camping rules.
+The use of the event parking and/or camping areas is subject to a fee and is not included in the entry price for the festival site.

 2. Orders from stewards and security staff